-41 and marme docks to name a few.
-Often associated with these facilities are train systems - 42 terra, snow, and water - that further facilitate public use in park units.
-A primary purpose of

-42 a plan is to recommend facility and trail development to not only meet the current

-45 recreational needs of the public, but also meet the expected potential recreational needs for

-- 45 the 20-year period of the plan.
-Costs associated with construction, operation, and - 46 maintenance were considered as a factor in recommending facilities and trails as were current

-1 and desired recreational use patterns.
-This plan recommends those facilities and trails that 2 are consistent with the long-term vision for these units.
-In some instances, existing public 3 facilities are inadequate to accommodate even current use levels (which can lead to 4 degradation of park resources) or are situated in an area that no longer receives high levels of 5 agency or public use (e.g. Halibut Cove Lagoon Ranger Station).
-Facilities developed by 6 DPOR (when properly sited, designed, and developed) can accommodate use while at the 7 same time minimizing impacts to the surrounding environment or neighboring private 8 property.
-9
+Park facilities include structures such as cabins, ranger stations, campgrounds, and marine docks to name a few.
+Often associated with these facilities are trail systems - terra, snow, and water - that further facilitate public use in park units.
+A primary purpose of a plan is to recommend facility and trail development to not only meet the current recreational needs of the public, but also meet the expected potential recreational needs for the 20-year period of the plan.
+Costs associated with construction, operation, and maintenance were considered as a factor in recommending facilities and trails as were current and desired recreational use patterns.
+This plan recommends those facilities and trails that are consistent with the long-term vision for these units.
+In some instances, existing public facilities are inadequate to accommodate even current use levels (which can lead to degradation of park resources) or are situated in an area that no longer receives high levels of agency or public use (e.g. Halibut Cove Lagoon Ranger Station).
+Facilities developed by DPOR (when properly sited, designed, and developed) can accommodate use while at the same time minimizing impacts to the surrounding environment or neighboring private property.

-10 Trails provide access for the public to enjoy scenic views, the wilderness quality, and other 11 resources and recreation opportunities within the park units.
-When viewed as a system in 12 concert with facilities, trails can greatly influence how and where the public chooses to 13 recreate.
-Currently, most public use of trails occurs at Grewingk Glacier and in the vicinity 14 of Halibut Cove and China Poot Lake.
-Much of the park units' interior or southern coast is 15 unreachable by trail, and is visited only by those willing to bushwhack or fly in.
-The existing 16 trails in certain areas are becoming more popular, and many could be upgraded to 17 accommodate increased use and different use types.
-Although higher class trails (e.g. Class 4 18 or 5 ADA-accessible terra trails) are suitable in some areas of the park units, they are not 19 appropriate in all areas.
-There is a desire from users for multi-use trails, paths that can 20 support "hut to hut" hiking between public use cabins, and trail networks that can 21 accommodate 2-3 day long backpacking trips.
-Many of the trails on published maps were 22 constructed long ago and have since fallen into disuse due to lack of maintenance.
-Multiple 23 users have discovered trails marked on published maps are impassable due to downed trees 24 and/or overgrown vegetation.
-Maintenance of existing trails is as important as construction 25 of new trails - otherwise the investment in the new trail is lost.
-In addition, maps of the park 26 units need to be updated to include changes to the trail system.
-For more on trails, see 27 Appendix E: Trail Plan.
-28
+Trails provide access for the public to enjoy scenic views, the wilderness quality, and other resources and recreation opportunities within the park units.
+When viewed as a system in concert with facilities, trails can greatly influence how and where the public chooses to recreate.
+Currently, most public use of trails occurs at Grewingk Glacier and in the vicinity of Halibut Cove and China Poot Lake.
+Much of the park units' interior or southern coast is unreachable by trail, and is visited only by those willing to bushwhack or fly in.
+The existing trails in certain areas are becoming more popular, and many could be upgraded to accommodate increased use and different use types.
+Although higher class trails (e.g. Class 4 or 5 ADA-accessible terra trails) are suitable in some areas of the park units, they are not appropriate in all areas.
+There is a desire from users for multi-use trails, paths that can support "hut to hut" hiking between public use cabins, and trail networks that can accommodate 2-3 day long backpacking trips.
+Many of the trails on published maps were constructed long ago and have since fallen into disuse due to lack of maintenance.
+Multiple users have discovered trails marked on published maps are impassable due to downed trees and/or overgrown vegetation.
+Maintenance of existing trails is as important as construction of new trails - otherwise the investment in the new trail is lost.
+In addition, maps of the park units need to be updated to include changes to the trail system.
+For more on trails, see Appendix E: Trail Plan.